 Winter at Woodford State Park is for Skiing and Snowshoeing

-Winter is an awesome time of year to head to the back country.
+Winter is an awesome time of year to head into the Vermont backcountry.
 Cross-country ski trails criss-cross the Green Mountain National Forest, and during snowy winters, there’s a pretty well-marked trail through Woodford State Park and the surrounding wilds.
 The frozen lake makes a fine playground, skating rink, and ski-track all rolled into one.
 The park is officially closed in the winter, so you have to park your car in the snowmobile lot across the street.

 Are you convinced that Woodford State Park is the sweetest little hidden spot in Vermont?
 Then come on up for a visit — I’ll meet you there!

 For trail maps and campground reservations, check out Woodford State Park’s official website.